-You can easily make this festive holiday flower arrangement with clippings from the garden, cranberries, a mason jar, and one thing that brings it all together: a Budable a silicone arranger.
+You can easily make this festive holiday flower arrangement with clippings from the garden, cranberries, a Mason jar, and an arranger.

 - Evergreen clippings

 - Grid flower arranging tool (or clear tape)

 - Flowers with long stems – see some of my favourite cut flowers here